All You Need to Know About Yellowing Gray Hair

 It is trial and error to see what works, because I have a high concentration of white at the front of my head it does have a tendency to yellow/dull if I don’t use the right products, but once you find the products you are happy with, it’s amazing to see the strength and shine your hair can have!”

-Have you had any problems with yellow gray hair?
+Have you had any problems with yellow tones in your gray hair?

 How did you treat it?
 If you have any unique ideas for how to get yellow out of gray hair, I’d love to hear it.
 Please let me know in the comments below!